Come Taste the Band: Songwriting and production

 Recordings took place at Musicland Studios in Munich, Germany from 3 August to 1 September 1975.
 Most of the album's material had already been composed before the recordings began.
 The songs were mainly written by Coverdale and Bolin.
 Bolin had a lot of usable material from his previous bands, many of which he had written with his friend Jeff Cook.
 The band members allowed Bolin to compose quite freely, satisfying him.
 The album was produced by Martin Birch in collaboration with the band, while Ian Paice joined Birch to mix the record.

-Unlike Blackmore, Bolin used a lot of effect pedals and other effects in his playing and used the opportunities brought by the studio much more than Blackmore.
+Unlike Blackmore, Bolin used a lot of effect pedals and other effects in his playing, notably the Echoplex, and used the opportunities brought by the studio much more than Blackmore.
 On the album, for example, overlapping guitar tracks were frequently used.
-Keyboardist Jon Lord is in the background for much of the album, except for his solos on "Love Child" and the keyboard-driven "This Time Around" on which he plays all the instruments.
+Keyboardist Jon Lord is a supporting player for much of the album, except for his solos on "Love Child" and the keyboard-driven "This Time Around" on which he plays all the instruments.

 The recordings were made difficult by the members' substance abuse problems.
 Bolin was in Europe for the first time and headed to the nightclubs of Munich as soon as he arrived.
 Before leaving, he took the five sleeping pills given to the band due to the time difference.
 Bolin used heroin and other opioids irregularly but often.
 The other members at that time did not know the seriousness of the situation.
 Hughes, on the other hand, had been addicted to cocaine for some time.
 The road crew tried to prevent drug use by hiding the drugs supplied to members and beating up drug dealers, but the attempts were mostly unsuccessful.
 Drugs were smuggled to Bolin and Hughes, among other things, inside hollowed-out books.
 Hughes was sent to London for drug rehab after being beaten by a rowdy.
 The public was told that Hughes had a liver infection.